iluwatar/java-design-patterns/publish-subscribe/README.md

 11:46:44.311 [main] INFO com.iluwatar.publish.subscribe.subscriber.CustomerSupportSubscriber - Subscriber: supportSub2 sent the email to: customer.support@test.de
 ```

-## When to Use the Publisher-Subscriber Pattern
+## When to Use the Publish-Subscribe Pattern

 - Event-Driven Systems
     - Use Pub/Sub when your system relies on events (e.g., user registration, payment completion).